felangel/bloc/docs/flutterfirebaselogintutorial.md

 }
 ```

 Just as before, we need to extend `Bloc`, implement `initialState`, and `mapEventToState`.
-Optionally, we are overriding `transform` again so that we can give users some time to finish typing before we validate the form.
+Optionally, we are overriding `transformEvents` again so that we can give users some time to finish typing before we validate the form.

 Now that the `RegisterBloc` is fully functional, we just need to build out the presentation layer.